awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 - `VARDISPAR_MAX_VALUE_LENGTH` is the maximum allowable length of a variable value.
 Default value is 32.
 The value must be larger than zero.
-A hard upper limit is given by the minimum of:
-    - the maximum value representable in the `VarLen` data type
+A hard upper limit is given by the minimum of the maximum value representable in the `VarLen` data type.
-	- the maximum value representable in the `ieLen` component of any information element.

 - `VARDISPAR_MAX_DESCRIPTION_LENGTH` is the maximum length of a textual variable description (of type `TString`) contained in a value of type `VarSpec`.
 Default value is 32.
 The value must be larger than zero.
-A hard upper limit is given by the maximum value representable in the `ieLen` component of any information element.

 - `VARDISPAR_MAX_REPETITIONS` gives the maximally allowed number of repetitions for a variable update, variable creation or variable